-Grade Level: 9-12 Applied Preparing for College and Careers addresses the knowledge, skills, and behaviors Course # 5394Apl all students need to be prepared for success in college, career, and life.
-The focus of the Applied Units: 2 Maximum course is the impact of today's choices on tomorrow's possibilities.
-Topics to be addressed include twenty-first century life and career skills; higher order thinking, communication, Counts as an Elective or leadership, and management processes; exploration of personal aptitudes, interests, Employability requirement for the values, and goals; examining multiple life roles and responsibilities as individuals and family Certification of Completion members; planning and building employability skills; transferring school skills to life and work; and managing personal resources.
+Counts as an Elective or Employability requirement for the Certification of Completion Applied Preparing for College and Careers addresses the knowledge, skills, and behaviors all students need to be prepared for success in college, career, and life.
+The focus of the course is the impact of today's choices on tomorrow's possibilities.
+Topics to be addressed include twenty-first century life and career skills; higher order thinking, communication, leadership, and management processes; exploration of personal aptitudes, interests, values, and goals; examining multiple life roles and responsibilities as individuals and family members; planning and building employability skills; transferring school skills to life and work; and managing personal resources.
 This course includes reviewing the 16 national career clusters and Indiana's College and Career Pathways, in- depth investigation of one or more pathways, reviewing graduation plans, developing career plans, and developing personal and career portfolios.
-A project-based approach, including computer and technology applications, cooperative ventures between school and community, Prerequisite: None simulations, and real life experiences, is recommended.
+A project-based approach, including computer and technology applications, cooperative ventures between school and community, simulations, and real life experiences, is recommended.